operator-framework/community/GOVERNANCE.md

 * Consist of high quality code and designs
 * Have at least 3 Approvers (Experimental Subprojects must have at least 1)

-Before submitting an application to the Steering Committee, the applying project must hold an internal vote of all major contributors to join Operator Framework.
-The Steering Committee will then review and vote on the application.
-A quorum of 3 Steering Committee members must vote, and accepted Subprojects require 2/3 of the quorum.
-Experimental subprojects only require 1/2 of the quorum to approve.
-If the application is accepted, the Committee will assign one person to assist the subproject in their integration.

 In some cases, promising but incomplete projects may be accepted as Experimental Subprojects.
 Such Experimental Subprojects will be considered part of Operator Framework, but will be marked as